Kristoff Raczyñski

-Kristoff Raczyński (born June 9, 1974) is a Russian-born Polish actor, film producer, screenwriter and TV host of Polish descent.
+Kristoff Raczyński (born June 9, 1974) is a Russian-born Mexican actor, film producer, screenwriter and TV host.
 His career began in the late 1990s and early 2000s when he produced, wrote and acted in the 2004 Mexican film Matando Cabos.
 He currently hosts a YouTube channel, Kristoff Cine, where he does film criticism.
 Raczyñski is often credited simply as "Kristoff".

 Early life

 Raczyñski was born in Moscow to Polish parents.
 In 1982 his father took the entire family to Mexico City without knowing a single word in Spanish.
 Since then he has lived in Mexico City.
 Kristoff has said that he will always remember how his mother used to take him at 6 in the morning under -20 °C to obtain only 3 pieces of bread.
 At age 16, he worked cleaning elephant excrement in a circus.
 He earned his first wage working as a "cerillo" (Spanish word for "match", a popular way to call kids who work packing up grocery at supermarkets).